will-in-wi/terraform-provider-opalstack/readme.md

 ```

 In that folder, you can run `rm .terraform.lock.hcl && terraform init && terraform plan` to pick up the newly compiled version and run a plan.
 Technically the `rm` and `terraform init` are only required when the provider binary changes.

+## Affiliate link

+If you appreciate this project and are spinning up a new Opalstack account, [consider using my affiliate link](https://my.opalstack.com/signup?lmref=OFx9xw) so I'll get 10% of your Opalstack spend with the new account.